missuo/raycast2api/README.md

 | `RAYCAST_BEARER_TOKEN` | **Required** Raycast API token | None |
 | `API_KEY` | Optional authentication key | None |
 | `PORT` | Server listening port | `8080` |

+## How to get the Raycast Bearer Token

+1. Open Proxyman (or any other HTTP packet capture tool), then open Raycast and try to ask a question.

+2. In Proxyman, find any request sent by Raycast with an Authorization header.

+3. The token is the part after 'Bearer ', e.g., 'Bearer xxxxxxxxxxxxx', where 'xxxxxxxxxxxxx' is your `RAYCAST_BEARER_TOKEN`.

 ## Special Thanks